chrislikescisco/BAST/README.md

 # BAST
 Baseball Analytics Search Tool (BAST) is a program designed to comprehensively display and compare statistics for Major League Baseball players active between 1871 and 2023.

-All data used for this project can be found at [http://seanlahman.com/]
+All data used for this project can be found at [http://seanlahman.com/].

+Tables and formatting from https://github.com/p-ranav/tabulate.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]